hcgcarry/networkProgramming_nctu/hw1/README.md

 ## debug
-* if we didn't clean the redundant pipes fd ,other child which read from this pipe will not exit, because it think it still have stdin will come in
+* if we didn't clean the redundant pipes fd, the child which read from this pipe will not exit, because it think it still have stdin will come in

 * argv ,envp need terminated by NULL , or it will let execve error